Finding the elusive RR Lyrae companions via speckle imaging: Observations and data reduction

 Particular care was taken to observe RRL on the faint end of the descending branches of their light curves to increase the contrast of the speckle observations.
 The timing windows for the observations were selected visually on a case by case basis using the almost concurrent folded light curves from either the ASAS-SN \citep{kochanek17} and/or ATLAS \citep{tonry18} surveys.
 Timing windows ranged from 25 minutes up to 2.5 hours, and were also constrained by the need to conduct observations at airmasses lower than $\sim$1.4 to minimize the effect of differential refraction given the lack of atmospheric dispersion correctors in the instruments.
 In a few cases, observations were repeated either because the seeing was considered inadequate, the timing window of the observation was slightly missed, or just to repeat observations that were taken with a single camera.
 Table \ref{tab:sample} lists both instances.

 Speckle data are pipeline reduced following the prescriptions given by \citet{howell11}.
 Briefly, the power spectrum of each target is calculated by taking the Fourier transform of the summed autocorrelation, dividing by the power spectrum of the PSF standard.
 If a companion is detected, the fringes are fitted to calculate the separation, magnitude difference, and position angle of the companion relative to the primary star.
 These quantities are the main products from speckle observations, and the individual detections are discussed in Sect. \ref{sec:companions}.
 The pipeline also produces reconstructed images of the system via bi-spectrum analysis \citep{weigelt77}, and 5-$\sigma$ contrast curves that correspond to the faintest companions detectable at a given separation.
 Contrast curves and reconstructed images are produced for all observations, independently on whether a companion is detected or not.
-An example of these contrast curves is given in Fig. \ref{fig:contrast}, while those for the entire sample are provided in Appendix \ref{app:contrast}.
+An example of these contrast curves is given in Fig. \ref{fig:contrast}, while those for the rest of the sample are provided in Appendix \ref{app:contrast}.
+Reconstructed images for the detected companions to be discussed in Sect. \ref{sec:companions} are shown in Fig. \ref{fig:reconstructed}.

 The photometric accuracy of speckle observations depends mostly on whether the target star and its companion share the same isoplanatic patch. \citet{horch01} introduced the quantity $q'$=seeing$\times\rho$, with $\rho$ being the separation between the two stars in arcsec, as a metric of the degree of correlation of the speckle patterns of the two stars.
 This metric, as well as the photometric accuracy, were validated with Hipparcos photometry of close binaries. \citet{horch11} found that the photometric accuracy is of the order of 0.1 mag as long as $q'<0.6$ arcsec$^2$, and we use this photometric uncertainty for the detected companions (see Sect. \ref{sec:companions}).
 Similar values were obtained when comparing with \textit{Gaia} instead of Hipparcos \citep{horch21}.
 For companions approaching the diffraction limit ($\rho\lesssim50$ mas) the stars in comparison with Hipparcos are scarce, but the photometry is expected to be worse as gleaned from \citet{horch11} (their Fig. 5).
 For the stars detected at such separations we conservatively assume a photometric uncertainty of 0.3 mag.